tinyobjloader/tinyobjloader/README.md

 * Texcoord
 * Normal
 * Material
-  * Unknown material attributes are treated as key-value(value is string).
+  * Unknown material attributes are returned as key-value(value is string) map.

 Notes
 -----